 Annuity Scam Number 4: Phony certifications and designations.

-The agent looks good, speaks well and is a “Certified Senior Adult Consultant” (CSAC).companies issue these designations and are just a way to make money from an agent not interested in real education.
+The agent looks good, speaks well and is a “Certified Senior Adult Consultant” (CSAC).
+Companies issue these designations and are just a way to make money from an agent not interested in real education.
 The Insurance industry does issue bona fide and genuine designations, degrees that can take years to accomplish.
-Make certain you fully understand who you are dealing with and what their actual background really is.
+Make sure you fully understand who you are dealing with and what their actual background is.
 Ask for references and credentials and check them out.

 Annuities can be excellent products when used as designed and only in situations where their benefits can help meet financial goals.